vierbergenlars/consul/website/source/docs/platform/k8s/helm.html.md

     secretKey: "key"
   storage: 100Gi
   connect: true
-  affinity: |
-    podAntiAffinity:
-      requiredDuringSchedulingIgnoredDuringExecution:
-        - labelSelector:
-          matchLabels:
-            app: {{ template "consul.name" . }}
-            release: "{{ .Release.Name }}"
-            component: server
-        topologyKey: kubernetes.io/hostname

 client:
-  enabled: true
   grpc: true

-dns:
-  enabled: true

-ui:
-  enabled: true
-  service:
-    enabled: true
-    type: NodePort

 connectInject:
   enabled: true
   default: false
   namespaceSelector: "my-app"
 ```

 ## Customizing the Helm Chart

-Consul within Kubernetes is highly configurable and the Helm chart contains dozens of the most commonly used configuration options.
+Consul within Kubernetes is highly configurable and the Helm chart contains dozens
+of the most commonly used configuration options.
 If you need to extend the Helm chart with additional options, we recommend using a third-party tool, such as [kustomize](https://github.com/kubernetes-sigs/kustomize) or [ship](https://github.com/replicatedhq/ship).